qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/scripts/sgrid.rst

 ::

-   sgrid --mean x Rho.grid.nc meanx.cube
+   sgrid Rho.grid.nc --average x meanx.cube
-   sgrid --sum x Rho.grid.nc sumx.cube
+   sgrid Rho.grid.nc --sum x sumx.cube

 which takes the average or the sum along the first cell direction, respectively.
 Note that this results in the number of partitions along that direction to be 1 (not all 3D software is capable of reading such a